Bridging Loan Cost

 What rate will I pay?

-Residential loan rates start at 0.55% per month, although this is only available to applications at 50% loan to value (LTV) or less.
+Residential loan rates start at 0.39% per month, although this is only available for unregulated bridging loans.
 Rates of 0.55-0.75% per month are common for residential bridging loans.

 Finally, bridging finance for land is usually priced at 0.95%-1.25%, depending on the strength of the application.